 Vitamin C, aka ascorbic acid, is a master multitasker.
 It plays a clutch role in supporting brain and heart health, boosting collagen production, and guarding against UV-induced oxidative damage (for healthy, glowy skin!).
 Vitamin C also supports your immune system by protecting and boosting the activity of certain immune cells.

-Oranges, bell peppers, broccoli, spinach, kiwi, and berries are all kick-ass sources of vitamin C, but taking a supplement can help if your diet’s looking a little beige or if you need more due to a health condition.
+Oranges, bell peppers, broccoli, spinach, kiwi, and berries are all kick-ass sources of vitamin C, but taking a supplement can help if your diet’s looking a little beige or if you need more as a result of a health condition.

 The supplement industry is no stranger to contamination, so our main goal was to seek out ultra-reputable companies whose products are tested for purity and potency and whose facilities meet, at minimum, the FDA’s Good Manufacturing Practices.

-We also preferred brands that prioritize sustainable sourcing and non-GMO and organic ingredients.
+We preferred brands that prioritize sustainable sourcing and non-GMO and organic ingredients as well.

-Vitamin C supplements run the gamut in terms of price.
-So we broke them down into the price-per-serving ranges below ($ to $$$).
-Keep in mind, milligrams per serving can vary among products — and a higher-potency product will often have a higher price.
+Vitamin C supplements run the gamut in terms of price, so we broke them down into the price-per-serving ranges below ($ to $$$).
+Keep in mind that milligrams per serving can vary among products and that a higher-potency product will often have a higher price.